 However, if the clouds look at all threatening, then cut your summit visit short and start heading back down.
 After all, this mountain was named Static Peak due to its exposure to lightning strikes during thunderstorms!

 Generally, mid July to late September is the best time to do this hike and avoid significant snow issues.
+There are a couple of steep snowfields that often linger into July where an ice ax and crampons would be necessary to safely cross.

 For wildflowers, mid July to early August is typically the peak season.
 In big snow years, wildflower activity could remain excellent into mid to late August.